KadAMRN/carla-imitation-learning/README.md

 #### Requirements installation
 To install all the dependencies to run our code, please use this following line of code, make sure to be in the provided Requirements.txt file directory :

-$ pip install -r Requirements.txt
+$ conda install --file Requirements.txt

 ## How to :
 ### Behavioural cloning :